MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/migrate-inventory-costing-data.md

 ---
-title: Migrate inventory costing data for your items when using Dynamics 365 Supply Chain Management
+title: Migrate inventory costing data for your items
 description: Read about the process for migrating inventory costing data for your items when you use Dynamics 365 Supply Chain Management to manage your inventory. ms.date: 08/22/2022 ms.topic: conceptual